Ashish-Soni08/Machine-Learning-Pipelines-with-Azure-ML-Studio/README.md

 Compare how both models perform and come to a conclusion about the efficacy of creating synthetic observations by upsampling the minority class.

-## Task: Training a Two-Class Boosted Decision Tree Model and Hyperparameter Tuning
+## Task 3: Training a Two-Class Boosted Decision Tree Model and Hyperparameter Tuning

 - Train a two-class boosted decision tree model to predict the income.